Vitthal Bhandari

 2. Stanford CS 336: Language Modeling from Scratch

-• Regarding the ideas I am interested in exploring, I do have a few broad overarching themes in my mind (non-exhaustive list):
+• Ideas I am interested in exploring: I do have a few broad overarching themes in my mind (non-exhaustive list):

-1. I am interested in assessing the harms of emergent misalignment from a human-centered lens, its effect on user-facing applications such as content moderation, and ways to personalize LMs with different social norms and values
+3. AI Safety: I am interested in assessing the harms of emergent misalignment from a human-centered lens

 1. At Amex, I created a language translation feature (HuggingFace, Sanic, Flask) using the Marian MT framework for translating chats between English and Spanish